iysha354/Python/README.md

 # 🐍 Python Projects Portfolio

 Welcome to my Python Projects Repository!
 This collection showcases Python-based CLI applications across various domains—finance, community tools, reading culture, and ethical investing.
 All projects are built with simplicity in mind and designed for future scalability.
+AI was used as an aid to create parts of the projects, as I am fairly new to coding.

 ---